nzarg/home_challenge/README.md

 ```

-If you want to create a new SSH key on your computer (control node), you can follow these steps, to make it easier for you, I have provided a sample IP (128.128.128.128) in the following `command`s.
+If you want to create a new SSH key on your computer (control node), you can follow these steps, to make it easier for you, I have provided a sample IP (128.128.128.128) in the following `commands`.

 NOTE: Please remember to replace 128.128.128.128 with the actual IP address of the target host.

-Generate a key with a passphrase
+Generate a key with a passphrase:

 ```bash
 $ ssh-keygen -t ed25519 -C 'user default'